AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 - (although this depends on the storage engine configuration and workload)
 - and partly because they sequentially write compact SSTable files rather than having to overwrite several pages in the tree

+LSM-trees are typically able to sustain higher write throughput than B-trees, partly because they sometimes have lower write amplification (although this depends on the storage engine configuration and workload), and partly because they sequentially write compact SSTable files rather than having to overwrite several pages in the tree

 LSM-trees can be compressed better, and thus often produce smaller files on disk than B-trees.
 - B-tree storage engines leave some disk space unused due to fragmentation:
     - when a page is split or when a row cannot fit into an existing page, some space in a page remains unused.